iterative/dvclive/README.md

 Logged metrics, parameters, and plots are stored as plain text files that can be versioned by tools like Git or tracked as pointers to files in DVC storage.

-You can then use different [options](#visualize-the-results) to visualize the metrics, parameters, and plots.
+You can then use different [options](#comparing) to visualize the metrics, parameters, and plots across experiments.

 ------------------------------------------------------------------------